Seattle Real Estate Market Stats

 Seattle Months of Supply of Inventory (Pending)

-Months of supply, a measure of how long it’d take to sell all the homes for sale if no new homes hit the market was was down to 1.5 from 1.8 in October.
+Months of supply, a measure of how long it’d take to sell all the homes for sale if no new homes hit the market stayed at 1.4 this month.
 A balanced market is considered to be 3 months, so we’re still far from a balanced market.